hawaii-desktop/hawaii-icon-theme/README.md

 Commons, 171 Second Street, Suite 300, San Francisco, California 94105, USA.
 ```

-### src/other-symbolic/actions

-Those icons are derivate work of [Breeze](http://quickgit.kde.org/?p=breeze.git) from
+The following icons are derivate work of [Breeze](http://quickgit.kde.org/?p=breeze.git) from
-the KDE Project and are licensed under the terms of the GNU LGPL v3.
+the KDE Project and are licensed under the terms of the GNU LGPL v3:

+* system-log-out
+* system-suspend
+* system-suspend-hibernate
+* system-switch-user

 For more information please [read here](http://quickgit.kde.org/?p=breeze.git&a=blob&f=COPYING-ICONS&o=plain).

+Other icons are an original work and licensed under the terms of the GNU LGPL v3,
+please [read here](src/symbolic/CREDITS) for further details.

 ### src/raster